Orcomp/Orc.CollectionValidator/README.md

 Why Validate Collections?
 =========================
 Validation is an important aspect of software quality control and design-by-contract.
 This libary gives developers an easy way to enforce arbitrary conditions on collections (or aggregated values derived from collections) and to chain them together in a fluent-style interface.
 For example, a method may require a collection of numbers to be ordered and contain a minimum value greater than a known constant.
 It may also require that the standard deviation of those numbers maintain a certain condition.
 More complex scenarios using properties from objects of the collections can also be validated using arbitrary aggregator functions specified by the client code.

-A typical production scenario may utilize Orc.CollectionValidator for
-	- easy validation of collections within Unit Tests
+A typical production scenario may utilize Orc.CollectionValidator for easy validation of collections within Unit Tests and/or within code contracts.
-	- easy validation of arguments in code contracts

 Validating Collections
 ======================